MicrosoftLearning/SC-401T00-Information-Security-Administrator.ja-jp/Instructions/Demos/Ignite_2025/MIP-1-information-protection.md

 1. On the **New policy created** page, select **Done**.

-You've successfully configured a default labeling policy that applies the General label by default across supported workloads.
-This ensures that all new documents, emails, meetings, and Fabric content begin with consistent protection, reducing the risk of unclassified data appearing in Copilot or being shared without proper labeling.
+You created a default labeling policy that applies the General/All Employees (unrestricted) label to new documents, emails, meetings, and Fabric content.
+This enforces a consistent baseline for internal data protection across workloads.

 ## Lab complete